MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-use-pgdiskann.md

 2. Fill out all relevant details.
 We will need your Azure subscription ID for enablement.

 > [!NOTE]
 > After fill out the preview form it will take some time for your request to be approved.
-Confirmation will be sent to the email your signed up with.
+Confirmation will be sent to your email.

 ## Enable `pg_diskann` extension